WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 16. What is the most popular Node.js framework used these days?

 - The most popular Node.js framework is Express.js, known for its scalability and minimalistic approach to building web applications.

+## 17. What are promises in Node.js?

+- Promises in Node.js are objects that handle asynchronous operations, providing a cleaner alternative to callback functions.